Question:

 Sex and Love Addiction (SLA)

-Sex and Love Addiction (SLA) is a behavioral disorder characterized by a compulsive need for sexual or romantic experiences, despite negative consequences.
-It is often accompanied by other forms of addiction, such as substance use disorders.
+Sex and Love Addiction (SLA) is a behavioral disorder characterized by a compulsive need for sexual or romantic experiences, including compulsive sexual behavior, despite negative consequences.
+Compulsive sexual behavior, sometimes referred to as hypersexual disorder or sex addiction, involves persistent engagement in sexual activities such as compulsive masturbation, pornography use, cybersex, and other sexual activities, even when these behaviors lead to significant problems.
+SLA is often accompanied by other forms of addiction, such as substance use disorders.

 It is estimated that between 3-6% of the population may have SLA.
 Approximately 3-6% of Americans suffer from this process addiction.
 Studies have found that up to 50% of individuals seeking treatment for substance abuse also have a co-occurring sexual addiction